knbknb/wordcloud-01/README.md

 ### Preview

-This is what the app shpuld look like after startup:
+This is what the app should look like after startup:

 ![preview of shinyapp](img/Selection_279-wordclouds01.png)